Natural Gas Fundamentals Update

 May natural gas prices are currently trading just below $3.03/MMBtu or $0.17 cents below when the traders we talk to started piling on bearish short positions.
 The volatility spreads they sold are all well out of the money, and the traders are starting to cover most of their positions with some remaining short volatility.

-One trader told us that supportive weather in the first week of May (colder than normal) could see some support for natural gas prices in the near-term.
+One trader told us that supportive weather in the first week of May (colder than normal) could see some support for natural gas prices in the near term.
 If there is a rebound of any kind, that's a good time to take a look at shorting volatility again.
 Until then, the trade is almost at the target price of $3/MMBtu, and given where fundamentals currently are, they don't see too much more downside from here.

 "Logic wouldn't push natural gas prices below $3/MMBtu, but we could see more weakness in June contracts."